ericktokuda/spaceinvaders/README.md

-# spaceinvaders
+# (Imitations of) Space Invaders
-Game inspired in space invaders
+Game inspired in the classic Atari game Space Invaders

 ## Requirements
  * GCC